 Your interactive whiteboard system consists of several components, which have their own status lights:

-• Your projector's Power 🕛 and Service 🗞 lights are located on the bottom of the projector.
+- Your interactive whiteboard's Ready light is located on the lower-right of the frame. - Your projector's Power 🕛 and Service 🗞 lights are located on the bottom of the projector.